How to Clean, Seal, and Maintain Granite Countertops

 Obviously youre better off if you avoid stains completely, so try to clean up as soon as you notice a spill.
 Use soft cloths or sponges on your counter and never steel wool, or youll scratch the finish.

-Got granite countertop cleaning/maintenance tips to share with our readers?
+Now that you know how to clean, seal, and maintain granite countertops like I do in my home, do you have any tips to share with our readers?
 Enter them in the comment section below.